16 Types of Keys to Lock Away Your Security Concerns

 Except for this drawback, valet keys are a handy addition to own, especially if you use valet services a lot.
 You can hand over your car to the valet without fear of privacy violations.

 Keycards are cards that are approximately the shape and size of a credit card and can be used to unlock doors.
-Although they don’t look like your conventional key types, keycards perform all the same functions with some added security benefits.
+Although they don’t look like your conventional key types, keycards perform all the same functions just as well (with some added security benefits) as any other types of door locks.

 Keycards also come in many different types and operate in different ways.
 Some keycards have holes that are detected by LEDs, some operate with the help of magnetic stripes and some also use RFID microchip technology.